Responsible for Maintenance: Director of Operations & Capital Assets

 Science and Technology

-First Floor: classrooms, labs, faculty offices, Information and Communications Technology Department offices
+First Floor: classrooms, labs, faculty offices, Statesman Technical Assistance Center, Department of Information and Communications Technology offices, Math & Science Tutoring Center

 Third Floor: classrooms and labs